image

 On a new layer, draw the scenery that’s provided to you by the scenic designer.
 Label the layer “Scenery.”

-If the scenic designer also uses Vectorworks Spotlight, you can use Viewport Referencing to bring in their design.
+If the scenic designer also uses Vectorworks Spotlight, you can use Viewport Referencing to import their design.
 The scenic layer should include all borders, legs, and curtains, as you’ll need to make sure these objects will not interfere with the lighting of your production.

 large